shariq1989/cookbook/content/recipe/jerk_chicken_fricassee.md

 1. In a small bowl, combine the ingredients for the jerk seasoning and coat the chicken with 2 tbsp.
 2. In a large [saute pan](https://amzn.to/3hIzyKw) over medium-high heat, heat the oil until shimmering.
 Add half of the chicken, top side down, and cook until golden brown, 5-8 minutes.
 3. Transfer the chicken to a plate.
-Repeat until all of the chicken has had a chance to brown.
+Repeat until all the chicken has had a chance to brown.
 4. When the meat is done cooking and reserved, lower the heat and add the onion, scallion whites, Gochujang sauce, and the remaining 2 tbsp of jerk seasoning to the pan.
 Cook over medium heat until onions soften and turn lightly brown.
 5. Stir in soy sauce, lime juice, and 1 1/2 cup of water, bring to a simmer, scraping up any brown bits.
 6. Return the chicken to the skillet, cover, and reduce heat to medium-low.
 Simmer for about 12 minutes.